 - Lease Revenue or Annual Appropriation Bonds – These types of bonds are secured by a “subject to appropriation” pledge by the County Board and do not require voter approval.
 They generally require the use of a third party to execute the lease transaction, such as the Industrial Development Authority (IDA), Virginia Resources Authority, or Virginia Municipal League / Virginia Association of Counties.

 The “useful life of the improvement” is a key criteria in determining which projects will be funded through bonds.
 The project must be useful to the community for approximately the same period of time as the bonds repayment schedule.
 Historically, Arlington has issued 20-year bonds with an average life of 11 years and with equal principal payments each year.
 Longer term bonds are allowed, as are alternative amortization structures — such as level annual debt service payments to better match certain revenue streams.

 Another capital funding source is inter-jurisdictional payments.
 Arlington provides services to other jurisdictions through contractual agreements, and these jurisdictions share the cost.
 For example, Arlington’s Water Pollution Control Plant provides wastewater treatment services for some areas of Alexandria, Falls Church, and Fairfax County.

 Arlington’s Aaa Bond Rating

-In 2013, for the thirteenth consecutive year, Standard & Poor’s, Fitch Ratings and Moody’s Investor Services have all rated Arlington County’s debt AAA/AAA/Aaa.
-Arlington is one of only 36 counties in the United States to carry the coveted triple-A bond rating from all three agencies.
+In 2015, for the fifteenth consecutive year, Standard & Poor’s, Fitch Ratings and Moody’s Investor Services have all rated Arlington County’s debt AAA/AAA/Aaa.
+Arlington is one of only 39 counties in the United States to carry the coveted triple-A bond rating from all three agencies.